Why This Matters

 Category X

-• Both animal and human studies demonstrate abnormalities, including teratogenic effects and fetal death
+- Both animal and human studies demonstrate abnormalities, including teratogenic effects and fetal death.

 The Modern Approach: FDA Pregnancy and Lactation Labeling Rule (PLLR)

-Since 2015, the FDA has required more nuanced labeling that replaces oversimplified letter categories with detailed clinical information.
+Since 2015, the FDA has required more nuanced labeling that replaces the oversimplified letter categories with detailed clinical information.
 This system acknowledges that pregnancy drug safety exists on a spectrum, not in neat boxes.

 PLLR Framework